How & When to Replace a Door Lock

 - Wear and Tear

 Worn or rusted locks are a serious weakness in home security.
 Old, worn out locks are easier to pick and break, and they are more difficult to open legitimately with a key as time goes on.
-If your lock has severe tarnish, rust, or other visible signs of wear, it may be time to look for a replacement lock.
+If your door lock has severe tarnish, rust, or other visible signs of wear, it may be time to replace your lock.
 If your lock is becoming increasingly difficult to open with the key, especially on cold nights, you need to replace or service the lock immediately to avoid an inconvenient malfunction that may leave you locked out.

 - Lost or Stolen Keys